Fried Apples

 Place Fried Apples in a Serving Bowl

-The first time I tried them was with our oldest daughter at a Cracker Barrel in Topeka, Kansas.
+The first time I tried Fried Apples was with our oldest daughter at a Cracker Barrel in Topeka, Kansas.
 We had just been on a college visit to K-State and were returning home.
 It was an autumn day and cold.
 Comfort food sounded good.
 It was a fun mother and daughter time.
 This recipe reminds me of that day.
 Good memories.

 Fried Apples are Comfort Food